mharvan/pycame/README.md

 * Scenarios: activate scenarios pre-programmed in domotique server

-## Installation on a Raspberry Pi with Raspian
+## Installation on a Raspberry Pi with Raspbian

 Install required packages with
 `sudo apt install python3-requests git`.